 Section B deals with applied microbial research, basic microbial ecology, food microbiology and genetic and molecular investigations of microbial topics of practical value.

-Members: Rob Van Houdt and Pieter-Jan Ceyssens
+Chairperson: Rob Van Houdt

 C. Host-microbe interactions